Think of structured data as the shared vocabulary that helps search engines truly "get" your content.

 This is why it's important to validate the code.

-Most sites implement schema using a template or an automated script.
+Most sites implement schema using a default template, automated script, or CMS plugin.
 So instead of validating every schema type implemented on every page you just need to validate your template pages.

 If one of your templated pages is validated, it's likely that all the pages with the same template also have the schema correctly implemented.